Patricia Strachota

-Patricia "Pat" Strachota (born June 29, 1955) is a Wisconsin politician and legislator.
-A Republican, she was a member of the Wisconsin State Assembly from 2005 to 2015, representing central Washington County.
-She was majority leader from March 2014 through January 2015.
+Patricia "Pat" Strachota (born June 29, 1955) is an American government administrator and Republican politician from West Bend, Wisconsin.
+She is the chair of the Wisconsin Ethics Commission, since June 2022.
+She has been a member of the commission since its creation in 2016, appointed by Wisconsin Assembly speaker Robin Vos and reappointed by him in 2021.
+She previously served 10 years in the Wisconsin State Assembly, and was majority leader from March 2014 to January 2015.

 Biography

 Born in Cuyahoga County, Ohio, Strachota graduated from St. Mary's College, South Bend, Indiana.
 She served on the Washington County, Wisconsin Board of Supervisors from 1986 to 2002.
 She worked for the Washington County Department of Human Resources as a personnel/safety analyst.
 She served in the Wisconsin State Assembly from 2005 to 2015.

 In February 2014, Strachota announced she would not seek reelection.
 A few weeks later, Republican Assembly majority leader Bill Kramer was accused of harassing two women during a trip to Washington, D.C.
 The Republican caucus held an emergency meeting and voted to remove him from leadership and replace him with Strachota for the remainder of the term.

 While serving in the legislature, she was a member of the American Legislative Exchange Council.